danriti/moleskine/the-right-stuff/README.md

 #### 3. Minify CSS

-Bootstrap fortunately ships with minified copies of most of it's CSS, however `theme.css` does not, so we'll be using the trusty old [yuicompressor][10] to get the job done!
+Bootstrap fortunately ships with minified copies of most of it's CSS, with the exception of `theme.css`.
+So we'll be using the trusty old [yuicompressor][10] to get the job done!

 ```bash
 $ cp bower_components/bootstrap/dist/css/bootstrap.min.css app/styles/